However, it’s worth considering the price you’ll pay for wedding bands.

 If gold is the material you want for your wedding band, then you also have a few options to weigh up here.
 White gold, rose gold and classic yellow gold rings are all widely worn by grooms across the country, and it is best to let your personal preferences guide you when coming to a decision.

 The size, style and design of the ring will impact its price, as of course if there is more metal involved, it will be more expensive, as well as fluctuating with the market.
 Anticipate around $400 to $600 for a gold wedding band.
+You can also think of buying a diamond ring, however the price of a diamond ring can also range between $250 to $25000.

 In fact, $600 is the overall average paid for men’s matrimonial rings, so this might be a good baseline to gauge the products you find against, regardless of your budget.